Facebook Tips & Strategies

 • Check the rules: Read the group rules carefully.
 Some groups have strict "no promotion" policies, while others have designated days for promotion.
 Understanding the rules is vital for staying on the admin's good side and engaging appropriately.
 Look for groups that encourage sharing value, even if they have some promotional restrictions.

-Create a short list of 5-10 promising groups.
-It's better to be a highly visible, active member in a few key communities than a ghost in 50 of them.
+Create a shortlist of 5–10 promising groups.
+It's better to be a highly visible, active member in a few key communities than a ghost in many.

 Step 2: Join, Observe, and Optimize